daviddechaux/Kingmaker/readme.md

 PngToCsv : https://picsvg.com/
 CsvToFont : http://fontello.com/

+### Map
+The map has been made by [Jon Pintar](https://jonpintar.com/).

+### Copyright
+I do not look after them when I get the pics.
+If you think the icons is your (it could be) and you don't want me to use it or want to have your name on the app, please, be my guest

+### Help ?
+Well ... you can create icons...
+Please...

 ## Todo :
-- Change icons while editing the element
+- Edit element
+.- Change icon
+.- Change category
-- Add a hint for no space (and disallow them) in name on edit and create
+- Add a hint on fields (name and title)
-- Center the menu to open / create map
+.- Disable somes characteres on names
 - After load (or create) center on player token
-- Create factions (borders and color)
+- Create factions
+.- Border
+.- Color
 - Use a proper framework to do the stuff done by jQuery (vueJs, React, whateverJs)
 - Find an awesome tokens for the party
 - Add a calendar (or something that display date)
 - Save before quit
-- Add icons for
-.- Add element button
-.- Save changes button
 - Make fog more manageable (add and transparency)

 ## In progress :